Eternal Blue (album): Release and promotion

 On May 25, 2021, Spiritbox announced Eternal Blue would be released on September 17, 2021; in the 24 hours following the announcement, 6,500 vinyls of the album were pre-ordered.
 Spiritbox attempted to tour again in July 2021, supporting Limp Bizkit in the US; this tour was also cancelled after a few dates due to safety concerns involving the pandemic.
 This aborted tour caused the band many unexpected expenses.
 We Came as Romans waived rental charges for their lighting package.
 Although he had never met Spiritbox, Shinedown singer Brent Smith offered them $10,000 to cover costs, concerned that the band would collapse from the financial hardship.

 With the exception of an appearance on the Coheed and Cambria-headlined S.S.
 Neverender cruise in October 2021, Spiritbox did not begin live performances in support of the album until 2022, when they were a special guest on Underoath's Voyeurist tour in February and March, joining Bad Omens and Stray from the Path.
+(Note: Initially, Every Time I Die was to join Underoath and Spiritbox on this tour but they disbanded in January 2022.)
 In May, it was announced Spiritbox had joined the second leg of Ghost's Imperatour alongside Mastodon through August and September 2022.
 Crook left Spiritbox shortly after the tour's announcement and was replaced by former As I Lay Dying bassist Josh Gilbert.
 Spiritbox played their first live show in the United Kingdom in June 2022 at Download Festival.
 The album's official headlining tour of the United States did not proceed until April 2023 with guests After the Burial and Intervals.